-We agree with SCE that tenants of public housing (and Section 8 housing) should automatically qualify for LIEE programs, which will reduce stigma and program costs.
-We also support the idea of better coordination with public housing authorities to maximize opportunities at such properties.
-We direct utilities to address improved marketing and outreach to renters, including the recommendations discussed here, as part of their statewide marketing efforts, the statewide strategic plan, and their 2009-2011 applications.
+also support the idea of better coordination with public housing authorities to maximize opportunities at such properties.
+We direct utilities to address improved marketing and outreach to renters, and other renter-associated recommendations discussed here, as part of their statewide marketing efforts, the statewide strategic plan, and their 2009-2011 applications.